Does DoorDash Track Mileage? Free Mileage Tracker + Tax Deductions Guide (2026)

 Best Practice: Combine Methods

-The strongest approach for DoorDash drivers: use a GPS mileage app for automatic trip detection, take an odometer photo at the start and end of each month as a cross-reference, and pair everything with a fuel tracker like FuelSnap to document gas purchases.
+The strongest approach for DoorDash drivers: use a GPS mileage app for automatic trip detection, take an odometer photo at the start and end of each month as a cross-reference, and log every trip in FuelSnap's mileage log alongside your gas receipts.
 Three data sources — GPS logs, odometer records, and fuel receipts — create an audit-proof system.

 Calculating Your Deduction